top of page

 The supreme test of a graduate chapter resides in the selection of a group of Brothers of like aims and ideals, possessing the necessary qualifications, who are Fraternally-Minded; Men otherwise qualified to whom the four-square cardinals of Manhood, Perseverance, Scholarship and Uplift are to be an undying fire.
 By this test, Beta Phi acknowledges with pride that her Sons of Omega will yield to no others in measure of their devotion to the Fraternity.
 The traditions of Omega are being upheld by the members of Beta Phi, and in all respects the Chapter approximates the standard of an undergraduate chapter; it is animate, buoyant, loyal, and resolute.
 The ideal of FRATERNITY, of faithfulness to its spirit and of insistence upon its precepts, is the basis of orientation.

 Omega in Durham is considerably more than a Greek organization.
 It is a vital force in the making of a city which enables and inspires the maximum of accomplishment on the part of the members of the unit.
-It is superimposed upon the already well laid understructure of organized activity, successful pioneering in commerce and a high community morale.
+It is superimposed upon the already well-laid under-structure of organized activity, successful pioneering in commerce, and a high community morale.
 Therein lies the supreme opportunity of the Unit: for it is molding a character and founding a dynasty of enlightened leaders whose influence, through the national organizations residing here, will be impressed upon succeeding generations.
-The proof of this assertion is best demonstrated by enumeration of the strategic positions occupied by the members of Beta Phi.
+The proof of this assertion is best demonstrated by the enumeration of the strategic positions occupied by the members of Beta Phi.

 3